solarwinds/fluent-plugin-loggly-syslog/README.md

 This is a buffered output plugin for Fluentd that's configured to send logs to Loggly using the [syslog endpoint](https://www.loggly.com/docs/streaming-syslog-without-using-files/).

-Each log line will arrive in Loggly with 2 payloads, the json representation of the fluent record and the data from the syslog wrapper.
+Each log line will arrive in Loggly with 2 payloads: the json representation of the fluent record and the data from the syslog wrapper.

 Data from the syslog wrapper includes:
 ```